enkidevs/curriculum/javascript/browser-apis/reading-writing/blobs.md

 > Note: the first argument **must** be an array.

 A blob can be very large, meaning it can contain audio and video data.
-They can be created on-the-go, and used as files when coupled with blob URLs.
+They can be created on-the-go, and used as files when coupled with blob URLs[5].

 Although blobs aren't particularly useful on their own, their redeeming feature is being able to be used in many calls that are meant for `File`s.